Steps

 Version - version of the package (packages are optionally versioned).

-Package Id - Id of your preferred package (optional)
+Package ID - ID of your preferred package (optional).

-Selection order - the order in which collisions are handled when multiple packages are found with the provided configurations
+Selection order - the order in which collisions are handled when multiple packages are found with the provided configurations.

 The deploy step distributes releases to a number of machines within a fleet.
 The key requirement of the deploy step is having an available release.
 See Release step for how to get a release.